nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/saving_and_closing_files.md

     1. See if you can think though this loop and understand what it is doing.

 We've finished our macro! :fireworks:

 There are certainly more things that we could add and clean up, but the core functionality is there and things appear to work.
-    If you are done early, you could consider the following exercises:
+If you are done early, and would like a little extra challenge you could consider the following exercises: :flexed_biceps:

 * Right now the files are saved as something like `siCntrl_1.tif_segmentation.tif`.
-The .tif in the middle is there because we used the oringinal file name as part of the string to create the new file name.
-Blech :vomit:.
+The `.tif` in the middle is there because we used the oringinal file name as part of the string to create the new file name.
+Blech :sick:.
 See if you can clean this up.
+* our code is completley uncommented!
+How will you remember what you did in 6 months!
+Comment your code where you think it will add explanation.
+It is often particularly useful to add a comment to functions to explain what they are, what the arguments should be, etc.
+* Right now we're assuming that the channels will always be in the same order (ie DAPI will be the first channel).
+Not very flexible!
+How can we make our script more generalizable?
+How could we, for example, include the actual names of the markers?
+* Maybe it would be nice to automatically calculate some summary statistics for our measurements.
+Mean, standard deviation, minimum and maximum, etc. If you want a real challenge, I'll just leave <a href="https://imagej.nih.gov/ij/macros/ExamplePlots.txt"> this </a> here